• Home

 When you think of trips you have taken in the past, you know extra expenses added up.
 Even if you had a travel budget, there were various extras you never considered.

 The more you know about your destination, the easier it will be to plan for additional expenses.
 One approach is to check websites for your destination.
 The location itself may have a website with plenty of information.
-You can also read websites that offer reviews.
+Airbnb Experiences is one of my favorites to find fun and unique activities led by locals at an affordable price.
+You can also read websites like Trip Advisor that offer reviews.

 travel budget featured